jbellsey/redux-model-utils/README.md

 ##### makeActionCreator(type, ...argNames)

 You're probably already doing this.
 See [the docs](http://rackt.org/redux/docs/basics/Actions.html).
 This version is not any different.
+Note that actions invoked this way are dispatched for you.
+If you need a different way to dispatch, or if you need action objects without a built-in dispatch, just don't use this tool.

 ```javascript
 let actions = {